sneakysneak/docs/pages/connector-authentication/capsule-v2.md

     **Name**: Your Application Name

     **URL**: Your Cyclr service domain, e.g. https://app-h.cyclr.com/.
-This can be found in your Cyclr Console under Settings > Integration Settings > Service Domain.
+This can be found in your Cyclr Console under Settings > General Settings > Service Domain.

     **Redirect URL**: you must add a callback URL to allow Capsule to be used in your Cyclr Console and its accounts.